sarugaku/pent/README.rst

 is wonderful.
 With the ecosystem being so chaotic, however, everyone comes to Pipenv with their own set of management rules, and it is impossible to satisfy everyone.
 It is good to be opinionated, but we can agree to acknowledge we have different preferences, as long as the underlying tooling stay compatible.
-These are my preferences.
+I want to demostrate how easy it is to put together an alternative solution.
+Consider doing the same if you don’t like Pipenv’s preferences, instead of trying to convince people to have the same preferences as you do.

 As an official PyPA project, Pipenv also is required to be more conservative when it comes to tradeoffs.
 It still uses virtualenv (as of May 2018), a proven